-- Staff will talk to the suspected bully and witnesses, they will be encouraged to make a full report of what happened - · Parents will be informed - Disciplinary measures will be used as appropriate.
-This may include: fixed-term exclusion, internal exclusion, re-entry agreement, report card monitoring - It may be appropriate to involve a police liaison officer - · An official warning may be given and the incident will be recorded - Support will be provided to discover why they became involved and to prevent a repeat - Pastoral support may include monitoring improvement; work on prejudiced attitudes and encouraging the bully to make a genuine apology to the target.
+- · Sta will talk to the suspected bully and witnesses, they will be encouraged to make a full report of what happened - · Parents will be informed - Disciplinary measures will be used as appropriate.
+This may include: fixed-term exclusion, internal exclusion, re-entry agreement, report card monitoring - · It may be appropriate to involve a police liaison o cer - An o cial warning may be given and the incident will be recorded - · Support will be provided to discover why they became involved and to prevent a repeat - Pastoral support may include monitoring improvement: work on prejudiced attitudes and encouraging the bully to make a genuine apology to the target

-The sequence of involvement of staff will be; Tutor - Year Leader - Senior Leader - Police.
+The sequence of involvement of sta will be: Tutor - Year Leader - Senior Leader - Police.
 Referral to SENCO/secondary support may be appropriate.